-Non-cancerous skin growths that appear when a virus known as human papillomavirus (HPV) infects the top layer of the skin.
+Warts are non-cancerous skin growths that appear when a virus known as human papillomavirus (HPV) infects the top layer of the skin.
+The word “wart” comes from the Old English meaning “shapeless lump.”
+Something most people don’t know is that warts are actually an accumulation of dead skin cells. they typically appear on the:

 Warts may be transmitted through physical contact.
 Additionally, warts can arise after touching something that was previously in contact with a wart.

 Anyone can get warts.
 However, some people are more prone to getting them.
-Examples: Children and teens, people who bite their nails, and people with a weakened immune system.
+Examples of demographics more likely to experience warts are:

 Learn more at the American Academy of Dermatology: AAD: Warts.